ICH BIN EIN BERLINER

 Checkpoint Charlie was a crossing point in the Berlin Wall located at the

-junction of Friedrichstraße with Zimmerstraße and Mauerstraße (which for
+junction of Friedrichstraße with Zimmerstraße and Mauerstraße (which

-older historical reasons coincidentally means 'Wall Street').
+for older historical reasons coincidentally means 'Wall Street').
 It is in the

 Friedrichstadt neighborhood.
-Checkpoint Charlie was designated as the
+Checkpoint Charlie was designated as

-the Allied forces.
-(Members of the Allied forces were not allowed to use the
+members of the Allied forces.
+(Members of the Allied forces were not

-Friedrichstraße railway station).
+allowed to use the other sector crossing point designated or use by foreigners, the Friedrichstraße railway station).
 The name Charlie came from the letter C in the NATO phonetic alphabet; similarly for other Allied checkpoints on the Autobahn from the West:

-Checkpoint Alpha at Helmstedt and its counterpart Checkpoint Bravo at Dreilinden, Wannsee in the south-west corner of Berlin.
+of Berlin.
 The Soviets simply called it the Friedrichstraße Crossing Point (КПП Фридрихштрассе).
 The East Germans referred officially to Checkpoint Charlie as the Grenzübergangsstelle ("Border Crossing Point") Friedrich-/Zimmerstraße.

 As the most visible Berlin Wall checkpoint, Checkpoint Charlie is frequently featured in spy movies and books.
 A famous cafe and viewing place for Allied officials, Armed Forces and visitors alike, Cafe Adler ("Eagle Café"), is situated right on the checkpoint.
 It was an excellent viewing point to look into East Berlin while having something to eat and drink.